 \subsection{Contributions and structure}

-Far from being an isolated case, the Australian NEM is just an example of the existing trend pointing to a shortening in lead times and an increase in granularity, which is spreading across electricity markets.
-Without a doubt, these developments reduce the operational uncertainty, facilitating the integration of stochastic renewable energy sources\footnote{Increasing time granularity in electricity markets, innovation landscape brief, International Renewable Energy Agency (IRENA), Report, 2019}, although, at the same time, they raise the computational needs and require methodologies that adapt to changes fast.
+The Australian NEM is an example of the existing trend towards shortening lead times and increasing granularity in electricity markets.
+These developments reduce operational and forecast uncertainty, hence facilitating the integration of stochastic renewable energy sources\footnote{Increasing time granularity in electricity markets, innovation landscape brief, International Renewable Energy Agency (IRENA), Report, 2019}.
+At the same time, they increase computational needs and require methodologies that adapt to changes in rapid manner.
 To face these new challenges, we propose an algorithm that combines a feature-driven newsvendor model inspired by \cite{ban2019big} with a variant of the online gradient descent algorithm presented in \cite{zeiler2012adadelta}.
-Intending to explore the full potential of the proposed algorithm and in line with this trend, we conceive a case study in which we analyze an hourly forward market that closes just before the start of the next period.
-This demonstration allows us to use actual data of the Danish Transmission System Operator (TSO), Energinet\footnote{See \url{https://energinet.dk/}}, and provide a relevant test bench to demonstrate the salient features that online learning algorithms can bring to power system problems.
-To the best of our knowledge, this is the first paper that analyzes the problem of trading wind energy in the online learning setting.
-Next, we formulate the contribution of our work which are threefold:
+We conceive a case study in which we analyze an hourly forward market that closes just before the start of the next period.
+It relies on actual data from the Danish Transmission System Operator (TSO), Energinet\footnote{See \url{https://energinet.dk/}}, and provide a relevant test bench to illustrate and discussion the salient features of our approach.
+To the best of our knowledge, this is the first paper that analyzes the problem of trading wind energy in an online learning setting.
+The contributions of our work are threefold:

-\begin{itemize} \item We develop an online offering algorithm for the wind power producer problem merging powerful tools from online learning, decision-making with contextual information and the technical literature of the wind power producer.
-Results show that this algorithm is computationally inexpensive and achieves substantial economic profits. \item We propose a new non-stationary regret benchmark against which we empirically compare our algorithm. \item We showcase the ability of the proposed algorithm to adapt to non-stationary scenarios through a concise illustrative example, and demonstrate the superior economic performance and computational efficiency of our approach on a case study that leverages more than five years of realistic data published by the Danish TSO, Energinet. \end{itemize}
+\begin{itemize} \item we develop an online offering algorithm within an online learning framework.
+Results show that this algorithm is computationally inexpensive and achieves substantial economic profits; \item we propose a new nonstationary regret benchmark against which we empirically compare our algorithm; \item we showcase the ability of the proposed algorithm to adapt to nonstationary scenarios through a concise illustrative example.
+In addition, we analyze the superior economic performance and computational efficiency of our approach based on a case study using real-world data (published by the Danish TSO, Energinet) for a period of more than five. \end{itemize}